Miami has Tri-Rail... |

 And we can't forget the special events that the Tampa Bay region plays host to, such as the Republican National Convention held in 2012 as well as the 2024 National College Football Championship.
 The chief concern expressed by people who descend on the Tampa Bay region for those special events is the lack of a robust mass transit system, especially the lack of a rail based mass transit system in the Tampa Bay region.
 A system of commuter rail plus feeder buses would help alleviate the demand on already limited on site event parking as well as demand on taxi and ridesharing services such as Uber and Lyft (after all, before and after special events (especially of significant importance) Uber and Lyft implement so-called "surge" pricing, meaning that pricing is much higher due to demand).

 The Florida DOT wants to tackle the ever growing problem of traffic congestion in the Tampa Bay region.
 Unfortunately, the Florida DOT is headed in the wrong direction with a project that does not address the use of an alternate method of transportation in the Tampa Bay region - instead, it utilizes the automobile as the primary mode of transportation in the Tampa Bay region and adds a lot more to the congestion mix, and that project involves the construction of express lanes on Interstate 275 as well as Interstates 75 and 4.
-That project is called Tampa Bay Express, or TBX for short.
+That project is called Tampa Bay Express, or TBX for short, but it was restructured into Tampa Bay Next.

-To give you an idea of how express lanes work, let's head south to Miami and the express lanes in use on Interstate 95.
-Being four lanes in each direction, the right three lanes of Interstate 95 are the general purpose lanes providing access to all exits, which is free like any other interstate highway.
-Now the left lane of Interstate 95 in Miami is delineated by pavement markings and upright posts to provide for an express method to get from one point to another.
-While the three right hand general purpose lanes are free, unfortunately in order to drive in the dedicated express left lane a toll has to be paid, and the toll is collected utilizing the Florida DOT's SunPass system where you open a prepaid toll account and you mount a transponder in your vehicle; tolls are collected when you pass under a toll gantry.
+To give you an idea of how express lanes work, let's go over to Interstate 275 in St. Petersburg between 4 St N (Exit 32) and Gandy Blvd (Exit 28).
+Being four lanes in each direction for a total of eight lanes, the right three lanes of Interstate 275 are the general purpose lanes providing access to all exits, which is free like any other interstate highway.
+Now the left lane of Interstate 275 in St. Petersburg is delineated by pavement markings and upright posts to provide for an express method to get from one point to another, which one can take the express lanes on Interstte 275 south from 4 St N (Exit 32) to 54 Av N (Exit 26) or on Interstte 275 north from Gandy Blvd (Exit 28) to just before 4 St N (Exit 32).
+While the three right hand general purpose lanes are free, in order to drive in the dedicated express left lane a toll has to be paid, and the toll is collected utilizing the Florida DOT's SunPass system where you open a prepaid toll account and you mount a transponder in your vehicle; tolls are collected when you pass under the toll gantries.

 Now how much are the tolls if you want to use the express lanes?
 Unfortunately, tolls on the express lanes are not fixed in stone - instead, the tolls are variable depending on a number of factors, the most important factor being how much use the express lanes get.
 If traffic is light to about moderate a small toll would be collected but if traffic is heavy and the express lanes are being used oftener the tolls go up - and quite expensive.
 The fact that one must pay tolls in order to use the express lanes gives rise to the term Lexus Lanes, so named after the luxury brand of automobile.

-Miami and Interstate 95 have express lanes in operation, and rightfully so because the Miami area has alternate modes of transportation thanks to Tri-Rail, South Florida's commuter railroad.
-However, to construct express lanes without an alternate mode of transportation is not right, and that is the purpose behind Tampa Bay Express (TBX) in the Tampa Bay region.
-What TBX will really accomplish is more and more traffic on Interstate 275 which leads to perpetual gridlock both day and night, weekday and weekend.
+Miami and Interstate 95 as well as Orlando and Interstate 4 have express lanes in operation, and rightfully so because the Miami and Orlando areas have alternate modes of transportation thanks to Tri-Rail, South Florida's commuter railroad and SunRail, Central Florida's commuter railroad.
+However, to construct express lanes without an alternate mode of transportation is not right, and that is the purpose behind Tampa Bay Next in the Tampa Bay region.
+What Tampa Bay Next will really accomplish is more and more traffic on Interstate 275 which leads to perpetual gridlock both day and night, weekday and weekend.

-In all reality TBX needs to be scrapped and the monies that were earmarked for the construction of TBX should go instead towards the construction and implementation of rail based mass transit in the form of commuter rail and light rail in the Tampa Bay region.
+In all reality Tampa Bay Next needs to be scrapped and the monies that were earmarked for the construction of widening on Interstate 275 should go instead towards the construction and implementation of rail based mass transit in the form of commuter rail and light rail in the Tampa Bay region.
 In addition, the Tampa Bay Area Regional Transportation Authority - TBARTA for short - should go from being an advisory agency to a full fledged transportation authority similar to the South Florida Regional Transportation Authority (SFRTA) in the Miami area.
 What TBARTA should do is merge the two principal transit agencies in the Tampa Bay region, Hillsborough Area Regional Transit (HARTline) and the Pinellas Suncoast Transit Authority (PSTA) into a seamless transportation authority operating rail based mass transit as well as bus based mass transit with schedules that would benefit all residents of the Tampa Bay region.
+Unfortunately, TBARTA ceased operations on 30 December 2023 due to lack of state funding.

 In short, the Florida DOT needs to do something to help break the Tampa Bay region of its over-dependence on the automobile as the only method of getting from Point A to Point B as well as everything inbetween in the Tampa Bay region.
-That fix is more meaningful modes of transportation such as rail based mass transit, not a Band-Aid applied on newly expanded sections of Interstate 275 thanks to TBX.
+That fix is more meaningful modes of transportation such as rail based mass transit, not a Band-Aid applied on newly expanded and widened sections of Interstate 275 as well as potentially overpriced express lanes thanks to Tampa Bay Next.

 A Blueprint for Rail Based Mass Transit in the Tampa Bay Region